frostyzack/bitcoin-in-december-/README.md

-# bitcoin-in-december-
+# Lol if you didnt buy Bitcoin in December 2020
-How much would you have if you got bitcoin in december
+# have fun staying poor lol